dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 ## forwardRef

 **Refs** provide a way to access ReactJS elements or DOM nodes created in the render method.
-They are great for getting values from input elements, working with third-party DOM libraries, et al. However, there were some challenges with **refs** as regards component encapsulation.
+They are great for getting values from input elements, working with third-party DOM libraries, et al. However, there were some challenges with **refs** as regarding component encapsulation.

 `forwardRef` automatically passes a `ref` received by a parent component to its children.
 It's great for reusable components in component libraries.
 As the name implies, the component is forwarding the `ref` to its child.